 If a person is not breathing, his heartbeat will stop.
 Do CPR (chest compressions and rescue breaths) to help circulation and get oxygen into the body.
 (Early use of an AED, if one is available, can restart a heart with an abnormal rhythm.

 First, open a person’s airway to check if they are breathing (don’t begin CPR if a patient is breathing normally).
 Then, get help.
 If you are not alone, send someone to call for help as soon as you have checked breathing.
 Ask the person to come back and confirm that the call has been made.
+(When you can’t get a doctor, these are other medical procedures you can do at home.)

 Then follow these steps: